andreyks/acquia-curl/README.md

 View current cache.
 Usage: ./acquia-curl.php view

 Reset varnish for domains.
+Usage: ./acquia-curl.php varnish domain1 domain2 ...

-Usage: ./acquia-curl.php varnish domain1  https://domain2.com/any/path/will/stripped ...
+Get ssh connect string.
+Usage: ./acquia-curl.php varnish domain1 domain2 ...

 Execute "./acquia-curl.php" to view available commands

+Instead domain you can use url.
+Domain will be detected: https://domain2.com/any/path/will/be/stripped -> domain2.com

+(...) means that you can use any argument count.

 ## Roadmap